 UCC leaders support Episcopal Church in solidarity, prayer, love after censure by Anglican Communion

-In response to a vote by the Anglican Communion, suspending the Episcopal Church from voting and decision-making for a period of three years, the national leaders of the United Church of Christ released a statement of support for the American denomination.
+In response to this vote by the Anglican Communion, which suspends the Episcopal Church from voting and decision-making for a period of three years, the national leaders of the United Church of Christ released a statement of support for the American denomination.

 “We are deeply saddened for our sisters and brothers in The Episcopal Church that their church’s biblically-grounded and sacramentally-vested commitment to the unequivocal welcome of all God’s children, inclusive of lesbian, gay, bisexual and transgender persons, has resulted in a brash censure from a plurality of presiding bishops within the Anglican Communion, meeting this week in Canterbury, England.

 Sadly, as far too many LGBT people know first-hand, rejection by one’s own family hurts like nothing else.
 Too often, such alienation is met with unspeakable heartache.
 Certainly this must be the feeling that many faithful Episcopalians are experiencing right now, as their own faith family has unjustly rendered them to be lesser than, by suspending their participation in decision-making and governance in the wider Anglican Communion for at least three years.

 Yet, just as the Episcopal Church remains fully Anglican at its theological and liturgical core, it also remains fully Christian, this we know and loudly affirm.
 There exists a global family of fervent believers – most especially the people of the United Church of Christ – who stand alongside our Episcopal friends in solidarity, prayer, love and abiding respect.